 Some of the practical challenges of parenting a newborn exacerbate the hormonal effects, and the net result can be postpartum depression.
 These include:

-Teen moms and women who are in poverty have higher rates of postpartum depression.
+Teen moms and women living in poverty have higher rates of postpartum depression.
 It's likely that the added stress experienced by these groups of women as they enter motherhood exacerbates the other factors and leads to their increased risk of postpartum depression.
 To compound things further, some teen moms lack the support of their mothers, a close loved one, or other family members.
 Such things can also contribute to postpartum depression or another mental health condition.
 Human services are usually a good resource for women’s mental health and child health.

 There are many things you can do to combat postpartum depression - it's not something you just have to suffer through.
-If you believe you are struggling, the first step is to speak with your doctor about your concerns.
-They will ask you more detailed questions to see if a diagnosis of postpartum depression is right for you, and they can give you information about postpartum depression facts to help you make informed decisions about the benefits and costs of each treatment option.
+If you believe you are struggling with symptoms of depression, the first step is to speak with your doctor about your concerns.
+Your primary care provider will ask you more detailed questions to see if a diagnosis of postpartum depression is right for you, and they can give you information about postpartum depression facts to help you make informed decisions about the benefits and costs of each treatment option.

-Some women can combat their postpartum depression with simple lifestyle adjustments - other women need more comprehensive medical intervention.
-Regardless, it's important to remember that postpartum depression is, at its core, a chemical issue - and if you are not able to improve your symptoms without medical support, it is NOT a personal failure.
+Some women can combat their postpartum depression with simple lifestyle adjustments - other women need more comprehensive medical intervention to treat depression.
+Regardless, it's important to remember that postpartum depression is, at its core, a chemical issue - and if you are not able to improve your symptoms of depression without medical support, it is NOT a personal failure.
 Support groups are designed to help with all kinds of issues including postpartum depression, and they can be very helpful along with individual therapy.

 Postpartum depression is a complex relationship of multiple factors - and treatment for postpartum depression is equally complex.
 Here are some things you can do to combat the illness and return to wellness.

 Be open about your struggle with postpartum depression with other mothers in your social circle.
 Your family and friends may want to help, but it may be harder for them to identify with you.
 While you might have to battle the illness, you do not have to battle shame.
 Think about it - if as many as one in five women suffers from postpartum depression, the likelihood that you know women who have gone through it is incredibly high.

-Make it a priority to spend time with friends and family.
+Make it a priority to spend time with friends and family members.
 While it might not be possible to do all of the things you did pre-baby, gathering with others in a social setting is healthy.
 If you don't have a lot of friends who are mothers, contact your birthing hospital or your obstetrician and ask them about local parent/baby groups in the area.
 They are a great way to connect socially (and commiserate about the challenges of parenting a baby) with other moms.
 Unfortunately, not all friends and family members will be supportive.
 Online support groups or online education videos can also help patients who are dealing with stress after a child’s birth.
 You may also be able to find a support group for fathers who need support after having a child.
 Online support groups are a convenient and time-saving option for both you and your partner when you need support.
 Most people find that joining support groups is incredibly helpful.

 Medications are also available to help with postpartum depression.
 Your doctor can recommend and prescribe one that will work best in your situation, but even if you choose not to try medication make sure you keep them in the loop.
 Explain to your doctor that you feel you are experiencing signs of postpartum depression but would like to try non-medicated strategies to treat it before deciding whether you need medication.
 They will be able to tell you what symptoms to watch for to tell if your illness is getting worse and if you might need additional medical support.

 The bottom line is you don't have to go through this alone.
 Postpartum depression is a common illness that can be treated in many ways.
-If you are struggling after the birth of a baby, seek help.
+If you are struggling after the birth of a baby or having trouble sleeping, seek help.
 Take action.
 Call your doctor.
 Contact a counselor.